 66 Progressivity means that higher income households pay a higher percentage of their incomes to a tax than do lower income households.
 Regressivity means that higher income households pay a lower percentage of their incomes to a tax than do lower income households.
+99 a home worth three-and-a-half times his or her income.
+The upper income homeowner owns a home worth only one-and-a-half times his or her income.

 The sales tax is regressive.
 The low income homeowner pays 3.4 percent of income in sales taxes, while the upper income homeowner pays only 1.4 percent.
-This is because upper income households save a large share of their incomes, so it is not touched by the sales tax.
-All of the excise taxes are regressive for the same reason.
+This is because upper income households save a large share of their incomes, so it is not touched by the sales tax.5 All of the excise taxes are regressive for the same reason.